 Use an external display with your MacBook Pro

-Connect a VGA display or projector: Use a USB-C VGA Multiport Adapter to connect the display or projector to a Thunderbolt 3 (USB-C) port on your MacBook Pro.
+Connect a VGA display or projector: Use a USB-C VGA Multiport Adapter to connect the display or projector to a Thunderbolt port on your MacBook Pro.

-Connect an HDMI display or HDTV: Use a USB-C Digital AV Multiport Adapter to connect the HDMI display or HDTV to a Thunderbolt 3 (USB-C) port on your MacBook Pro.
+Connect an HDMI display or HDTV: Plug a cable from your HDMI display or HDTV directly into the HDMI port on your 14-inch or 16-inch MacBook Pro.
+Use a USB-C Digital AV Multiport Adapter to connect the HDMI display or HDTV to a Thunderbolt / USB 4 port on your 13-inch MacBook Pro.

-Connect a USB-C display: Connect the display to a Thunderbolt 3 (USB-C) port on your MacBook Pro.
+Connect a USB-C display: Connect the display to a Thunderbolt port on your MacBook Pro.

-Note: The 16-inch MacBook Pro, as well as some 13-inch and 15-inch models, can support full 6K resolution on the Apple Pro Display XDR.
+Note: The MacBook Pro can support full 6K resolution at 60Hz on the Apple Pro Display XDR.
 See the “System requirements and compatible Mac models” section of the Apple Support article Set up and use Apple Pro Display XDR.

-See MacBook Pro accessories for details about adapters to use for connecting external devices.
-Adapters and other accessories are sold separately.
+If your display has a connector that doesn’t match the port you want to use, you may be able to use it with an adapter (sold separately).
 Visit apple.com, your local Apple Store, or other resellers for more information and availability.
-Review the documentation or check with the manufacturer to make sure you choose the right product.
-See Adapters for the Thunderbolt 3 or USB-C port on your Mac or iPad Pro.
+Review the display’s documentation or check with the display’s manufacturer to make sure you choose the right product.
+See Adapters for the Thunderbolt 4, Thunderbolt 3, or USB-C port on your Mac.

 Tip: If you have an HDTV connected to an Apple TV, you can use AirPlay to mirror your MacBook Pro screen on your TV screen in up to 1080p HD.
 See Use AirPlay on your Mac for details.